AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/code-playground.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_fetch_json_with_javascript_guide"
 >title="Launch the sample CodePen app"
 >abstract="This guide walks through querying JSON data from your trial environment into a basic JavaScript web app.
-We'll use the Content Fragments you modelled and created in the earlier learning modules, so please work through those guides first before jumping into this one.<br><br>To demonstrate how content can be queried from a JavaScript web app, we've set up a CodePen which you can use as-is, or fork into your own account to customize further."
+We'll use the Content Fragments you modelled and created in the earlier learning modules, so please work through those guides first before jumping into this one."

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_fetch_json_with_javascript_guide_footer"